k4sh4n1/research/proposal.md

 The literature review reveals several critical gaps.
 While physics-inspired approaches to financial markets have gained traction, the specific application of structural dynamics theory remains underexplored.

 The rich mathematical framework of structural dynamics, including modal analysis, spectral decomposition, and finite element methods, has seen minimal systematic application.
-Although econophysics has applied concepts from mechanics and thermodynamics to financial markets:
+Although econophysics has applied concepts from mechanics and thermodynamics to financial markets [2] [3].

-* Mantegna & Stanley, 2000 [2]
-* Bouchaud & Potters, 2003 [3]

-Some recent studies have investigated the impact of global news events on major equity and bond markets through the lens of seismology, but without leveraging the full toolkit of structural dynamics analysis
+Some recent studies have investigated the impact of global news events on major equity and bond markets through the lens of seismology, but without leveraging the full toolkit of structural dynamics analysis [4].

-* Pagnottoni et al., 2021 [4]

 There is no comprehensive framework mapping structural parameters, including mass, stiffness, damping, to financial variables in a systematic way.
-The few attempts that exist focus on specific phenomena rather than developing a general theoretical framework:
+The few attempts that exist focus on specific phenomena rather than developing a general theoretical framework [5].

-* Filimonov & Sornette, 2013 [5]

-Traditional financial analysis relies on Fourier transforms and wavelet analysis:
+Traditional financial analysis relies on Fourier transforms and wavelet analysis [6].

-* Ramsey, 2002 [6]

 However, the specific advantages of modal decomposition for identifying market regimes and predicting transitions remain unexplored.
 Modal analysis is a prominent tool of structural dynamics used to identify natural frequencies and mode shapes.
 It can been systematically applied to decompose financial time series.

 The finite element method or FEM has revolutionized structural engineering.
 FEM application to financial risk modeling is virtually non-existent.
 Discretizing the market into elements and analyzing stress distribution by FEM represents a significant potential opportunity.